clerk/clerk-nextjs-ssr-demo/README.md

+> [!WARNING]
+> This repository has been archived as of January 11, 2024 and will not be further maintained.
+If you are curious about this repo and looking for help, please join our Discord https://clerk.com/discord

 # Clerk and Next.js SSR Example

 This example shows how to use [Clerk](https://www.clerk.dev/?utm_source=github&utm_medium=starter_repos&utm_campaign=nextjs_starter) with Next.js.
 The example features adding sign up, sign in, profile management, and an authenticated API route to your Next.js application.